scikit-hep/scikit-hep.github.io/pages/developers/gha_pure.md

 This can be used on almost any package with a standard `.github/workflows/cd.yml` recipe.
-This works because `pyproject.toml` describes exactly how to build your package, so all package build exactly via the same interface:
+This works because `pyproject.toml` describes exactly how to build your package, hence all packages build exactly via the same interface:

 {%- capture "mymarkdown" -%}